Center for School Improvement Leadership Institute

 For this experience to truly take root in your efforts back home, it is crucial to have key stakeholders be a part of your team.
 Your team of three to 10 people should include:

 - School-level union representatives, parent leaders, principals, teachers, paraprofessionals, student leaders, members of school improvement teams, and staff responsible for day-to-day implementation of school-level redesign;

-- District personnel responsible for facilitating transformation in schools as identified by the district, union and community partners;
+- District personnel responsible for facilitating transformation in schools;

 - Union leadership or staff assigned to support redesign at the school and district levels;

-- Parent leaders or liaisons, board members, elected officials, elected student representatives, and/or community leaders of district-level school improvement teams; and
+- Parent leaders or liaisons, school board members, elected officials, student leaders, and/or community leaders on district-level school improvement teams; and

 - A community partner whose efforts are connected to culturally responsive pedagogy and/or on improving school culture and climate (e.g., public and private agencies, community-based organizations, local government, colleges/universities, after-school providers, cultural institutions, faith-based organizations, civic organizations, and others).
 Note: If an elected official is selected as part of your team, an additional community partner is still required.